-Gina Maisto Smith is a partner in the Education Counseling, Litigation and Investigation Services and White Collar Litigation and Investigations Groups of Pepper Hamilton LLP, and a resident in the Philadelphia office.
+Gina Maisto Smith is a partner with Pepper Hamilton LLP, resident in the Philadelphia office.
+Ms. Smith is a member of the firm's Education Counseling, Litigation and Investigation Services and White Collar Litigation and Investigations Groups.

 Ms. Smith has a national practice focused on the institutional response to all aspects of sexual misconduct matters.

 Before joining Pepper, Ms. Smith was a partner with Ballard Spahr in Philadelphia.
 Before that, she spent nearly two decades in the Philadelphia District Attorney’s Office where she investigated numerous cases, handled more than 100 jury trials, and developed unmatched experience in the investigation and prosecution of sex crimes, child abuse and domestic violence.
 She also trained prosecutors, investigators, and police in handling the most difficult aspects of sex crimes, child abuse and domestic violence investigations.